jonizei/ipparser/README.md

 # ipparser

-  Merges list of ip addresses to network groups.
+  Merges list of ip addresses into networks.

 # How to run